 American Permanent Resident

-A green card, or a permanent resident card, permits a non-native born person to live and work permanently in the U.S. If you are seeking a green card, you must go through several steps to obtain one.
+A green card, or a permanent resident card, permit a non-native born person to live and work permanently in the U.S. If you are seeking a green card, you must go through several steps to obtain one.
 If you had a green card but let it expire, you will need to go through the American permanent resident process to live and work in the U.S.

 How to Get Permanent Residency in America